What To Expect

 All Rec & Ed camps are "Nut Aware."
-Some campers have severe allergies to nuts, including sesame seeds and hummus.
+There are campers with severe allergies to nuts including sesame seeds and hummus.
 Please respect this rule when you send food with your child.
-Foods that contain nuts, nut products, or are produced in a facility that processes nuts need to stay at home.
-Campers with nut products in their lunches or snacks may be directed to eat in a safe area away from campers with allergies.
-Camp staff may also call home for replacement lunch or snack.
+Foods that contain nuts, nut products or are produced in a facility that processes nuts need to stay at home.
+Campers with nut products in their lunches or snacks will be directed to eat in a safe area away from campers with allergies.
+Camp staff may also call home for replacement lunch or snacks.

 SUPPLIES TO PACK

 Make sure that any clothes, backpack, and other items your child brings are okay to get wet, soiled or ripped.
 Label all clothes and supplies with your child's name using a permanent market.
 Rec & Ed will make reasonable effort to locate lost items; however, Rec & Ed is not responsible for any lost or damaged items.

 Make sure your child is dressed for comfort, safety and the current and forecasted weather.
 Avoid clothing with strings attached that may get caught on play equipment.
 Please consult the welcome letter for your individual camp for footwear requirements; some camps require closed toe shoes and most camps will go outside, weather dependent.

 BEATING THE SUN

 Due to the hot weather during the summer, Rec & Ed strives to ensure that children are not outdoors during the hottest time of the day.
 There will be shade and water stations available.
 Help fight heat and dehydration by sending one or more refillable water bottles with your child.
 Putting sunscreen on your child before coming to camp is recommended.
 Camps will not provide sunscreen for campers to use but assistance will be provided for your campers for reapplication.

 TRAINED STAFF & VOLUNTEERS